Folium Systems

 Each reviewer should know what to inspect first.

-A max-detail packet is only useful when different reviewers can find their lane quickly.
+A detailed packet is useful only when different reviewers can find their lane quickly.
 Folium separates executive, operations, technical, security, finance, and staff questions so the buyer can bring the right people into the right part of the review.

 ReviewerStart withDecision they support